Conceptual

 • Blocking traffic: Vercel Firewall filters out malicious traffic while allowing legitimate requests to pass through

-• Scaling resources: During a DDoS attack, Vercel Firewall dynamically scales resources to absorb the increased traffic, preventing your applications or websites from being overwhelmed
+• Scaling resources: During a DDoS attack, Vercel Firewall dynamically scales resources to absorb the increased traffic, preventing your applications or sites from being overwhelmed

 If you need further control over incoming traffic, you can temporarily enable Attack Challenge Mode to challenge all visitors to your site.